helsing72/ops/Doc/Prerequisites.md

 Experimental support exist for Python 2.7.

 ## Delphi ##
-OPS has been used with Delphi XE2.
+OPS has been used with Delphi XE2 and Delphi 10.1 Berlin.

 ## gcovr ##
 TBD